Anjali1998/hello.c/README.md

 # hello.c
-a small program giving hello world as output.
+a small program giving hello world as output
+Hello there..